Hungary VAT guide

 - If a deadline falls on a weekend or public holiday, it is deferred to the next working day

-- Filing extensions are not available
+- Filing extensions are generally not available

-Invoicing requirements
+eInvoicing requirements

 Comply – Global VAT compliance management